 This textbook for learners and teachers of the History of the Church focuses on the West and the South, on Europe and Africa, the continents whose histories have been increasingly intertwined since Antiquity.
 Since the 1960s, the classical dependence of the South on the North has changed dramatically.
 There is a clear shift in the centre of gravity of Christianity from the north to the south Atlantic, making African Christianity increasingly important.
 The future of European Christianity largely depends on a much-needed shift to mission-mindedness in the African churches.

-I genuinely enjoyed Stephen’s earlier book on Christian Zionism so I’m looking forward to reading this, which he’s sent along for review.
+I genuinely enjoyed Stephen’s earlier book on Christian Zionism so I was keen to read this, which he’s sent along for review.